Enriching the home environment for dogs

-With social distancing restrictions in place dogs could be one of the hardest hit of the common house pets when it comes to quality of life.
+With social distancing restrictions in place, dogs could be one of the hardest hit of the common house pets when it comes to their quality of life.
 As we’re seeing from some of the early memes, this may not apply to all dogs.
 Some are clearly being walked more than ever.
-However, for those of you whose situation demands a restriction in the outdoor activity your dog can enjoy, we thought we’d gather a few tips on enriching the indoor environment.
+However, for those of you whose situation demands a restriction in the outdoor activities your dog can enjoy, we thought we’d give you a few tips on how to enrich your dog’s indoor environment.

 That said, this advice does not absolve all dog owners of making sure your pets’ basic needs are met.

-There are three essential elements that you need to provide for your dog/s when they are indoors; water, food & shelter.
+There are three essential elements that you need to provide for your dog(s) when they’re indoors:

 - Water – A plentiful supply of fresh water is always essential.

-- Shelter – Make sure they have a sanctuary in the home where they can get away from the noise of a busier than normal house.
-Also, you must always make sure they have sufficient opportunities to toilet outside.
+- Shelter – Make sure they have a sanctuary in your home where they can get away from the noise of a busier-than-normal household.
+Also, you must always make sure they have sufficient opportunities to go to the toilet outside.

-Apart from those, below are a few other ideas to liven up the house.
-If we’ve missed any environmental enrichment tips or you’ve discovered a new one, we’d love to hear about what you’re doing on our Facebook page so, please do …
+Below are a few other ideas to liven up your home for your dog.
+If we’ve missed any environmental enrichment tips or you’ve discovered a new one, we’d love to hear about what you’re doing so please do share your enrichment tips on our Facebook page

-Here’s five top tips for entertaining your pooch in doors…
+Here are our top tips for entertaining your pooch indoors:

-Your dog will love nothing more than ten minutes play.
-Chucking a ball for them to chase or catch, a bit of tug of war or just play fighting are all things they’ll enjoy.
+Perfect playtime – Your dog will love nothing more than ten minutes of play.
+Chucking a ball for them to chase or catch, a bit of tug of war, or just play fighting are all things they’ll enjoy.

-Take the opportunity of being together to Have more fun with a game of fetch or taking the time to teach them a new trick or command – both will do wonders for mental stimulation and enjoyment.
+Tricks and training – Take the opportunity of being together to have more fun with a game of fetch, or take the time to teach them a new trick or command – both will do wonders for mental stimulation and enjoyment.

-Freezing food or water in ice cube trays can keep them happy for hours.
-We use this a lot in summer to keep them cool but it’s worth bringing that playtime forward.
+Frozen treats – Freezing food or water in ice cube trays can keep them happy for hours.
+We use this a lot in summer to keep them cool but it can be used in playtime, any time.

-This is one you may not have tried and it’s similar to some of the advice we put out around November to help deal with anxiety caused by noise.
-Why not check out Spotify’s playlist ‘My Dog’s Favourite Podcast’, it’s designed to encourage pet relaxation.
+Music therapy – This is one you may not have tried and it’s similar to some of the advice we put out around November to help deal with anxiety caused by noise.
+Check out Spotify’s playlist ‘My Dog’s Favourite Podcast’, it’s designed to encourage pet relaxation.

 If you have any questions or concerns about your dog’s health, you can give our friendly team a call on 01909 472059 throughout the current situation.